seejohnrun/seejohnrun.github.io/_posts/2011-04-07-twitter-user-streams-are-awesome.markdown

 <hr />

-Next time you have a solution that s less than ideal - don t be afraid to throw it away for something better when you think of it, even if the original took some time to come to.
+Next time you have a solution that s less than ideal - don't be afraid to throw it away for something better when you think of it, even if the original took some time to come to.
 This is <strong>development</strong>. :)